WitKurowski/employee-directory/README.md

 ## Is there any other information you’d like us to know?
 - I tested this app primarily on a Pixel 7 running Android 15.
-- I went with a `ListAdapter` to back the employee list since that gives us a lot of basic functionality out of the box, particularly the animated reordering and updating of the list as the data is changed, while reducing boilerplate code and providing performance efficiencies.